-If you search for Devon EHC Hub, you'll probably end up at the page above that has this box on it.
-At the very bottom of this box you'll see the words 'Request a Needs Assessment'.
+If you search for Devon EHC Hub, you'll probably end up at this page.
+At the bottom on the right, you'll see the words 'Request Needs Assessment'.
 Hover over that with your cursor and you'll see it's a link.
 Click on it.